VIAcode/VIAcode-Incident-Management-System-for-Azure/VIAcode Incident Management System for Azure deployment and сonfiguration guide.md

 ## Redirect URI for Azure AD Integration

 Read this section if you installed VIMS with AAD Integration "Enabled" option.

+In this mode you have possibility to login using Office 365 account.
 After VIMS installation you will have to configure redirect URI to enable Azure Active Directory integration.

 **Step 1** In the left-hand navigation pane, select the "Azure Active Directory" service, then select "App registrations" and "Name of the App registration" you used to install VIAcode Incident Management System for Azure.